Nicholas-L-Johnson/flip-card/README.md

 The implementation for the fluid simulation on the rp2350 is in the "flip-card_firmware" file

-further details can be found in each folder's README files
+further details can be found in each folder's README files, **see flashing instructions in the flip-card_firmware subfolder**

 ![alt text](media/PCB_3D.JPG)